Conversation-Bot/conversation_bot/README.md

 This is less of a program and more of just raw code.
 You must input the code (in the conversation-bot.txt file) into an HTML editor.
 I will put a .html file in as well.
 I'm considering making .exe and .app files, but that's for later I guess.

 # contact
 Contact me at irishempire77@gmail.com.
-If you want to use your code in your website, instead contact my "business" email bottomtext97@gmail.com (Don't mind the names of these emails, I made them when I was like 8 so yeah.)
+If you want to use my code in your website, instead contact my "business" email bottomtext97@gmail.com (Don't mind the names of these emails, I made them when I was like 8 so yeah.)